Chuck E. Cheese: Buyout and modern redesign

-By 2012, CEC was struggling with decreasing revenue.
+By late 2011, CEC was struggling with decreasing revenue.
 They hired Dallas-based advertising agency The Richards Group to head a rebranding campaign, changing the Chuck E. Cheese mascot into a slimmer rock star mouse who plays electric guitar.
 Voice actor Duncan Brannan, who for 18 years had characterized Chuck E. as a hip and young mouse, was replaced with Jaret Reddick, the frontman and guitarist for the pop punk band Bowling for Soup.
 Richards Group creative director Bill Cochran knew Reddick from improv comedy and liked Bowling for Soup, so the character was being built around Reddick's personality and voice before he knew he was chosen as the voice of Chuck E. For the rebrand, they hired animation companies Reel FX Creative Studios and Little Zoo Studio to animate the Chuck E. Cheese character in CGI, as opposed to the traditional animation used for previous commercials.
 The rebrand campaign, titled "Chuck E. Rocks", would officially launch on July 5, 2012, to negative reception from the public and fans.

 In February 2014, Apollo Global Management acquired CEC Entertainment, Inc. for $54 per share, or about $950 million.
 In October 2014, under Apollo Global Management, CEC Entertainment announced that they would purchase their Phoenix-based competitor, Peter Piper Pizza from ACON Investments.

 In August 2017, the company began to pilot a new design concept at seven remodelled locations (three in Kansas City, three in San Antonio, one in Selma, Texas), branded as Chuck E. Cheese Pizzeria & Games (also known as the Chuck E. Cheese 2.0 remodel by fans).
 These locations feature more upscale decor with a "muted" interior color scheme, an open kitchen, the "Play Pass" card system to replace arcade tokens, and the animatronic stage show replaced by a dance floor area.
 These changes, along with expansions to food offerings, were intended to help the chain be more appealing to adults and encourage family dining as opposed to primarily hosting parties.

 In 2019, the corporation announced it would go public on the New York Stock Exchange through a shell company, Leo Holdings Corporation, of which Apollo will still own 51%.
 Bloomberg also reported that after going public, Chuck E. Cheese would no longer have animatronics as part of the entertainment.
 The proposed merger between CEC Entertainment and Leo Holdings Corporation was terminated on July 29, 2019.